CARRLIANSS/Face-Recognition/README.md

 ```

 ## 4 Predict
-In this term, threshold is your best model's threshold.
+In this part, threshold is your best model's threshold.

 ```
 python predict.py